-LET will be a versatile direct geometry spectrometer operating over a wide 0 – 80meV energy range, with an energy resolution ranging from 5μeV at an incident energy of 1 meV, or 260 μeV at 20 meV.
-It will have a large detector solid angle populated with MAPS type position sensitive detectors (PSD) that will make it possible to map a vast swathe of Q-E space in a single measurement.
+LET is a versatile direct geometry spectrometer operating over a wide 0 – 30meV energy range, with an energy resolution ranging from 20μeV at an incident energy of 1 meV, or 500 μeV at 20 meV.
+It has a large detector solid angle populated with 4m long position sensitive detectors (PSDs) that make it possible to map a vast swathe of Q-E space in a single measurement.

-The design of the instrument is similar to IN5 at the ILL or NEAT at HMI.
-It will have a very large flux at the sample position, similar to the new improved IN5 at low energies but much larger at higher energies, greater than 20 meV.
-This is because such a spectrometer ideally requires a high ‘peak’ flux such as that from the coupled moderator of TSII, and not a large time averaged flux produced by reactor sources.
-It will be both: an excellent quasi-elastic spectrometer with a resolution that exceeds the 17μeV available on IRIS, and a low energy chopper spectrometer with count rates and resolution superior to that of any other existing machine.
-As of yet, such an instrument has never been built on a pulsed spallation source although one is planned for the SNS.
+The design of the instrument is similar to IN5 at the ILL, CNCS at SNS, Amateras at J-Parc, or NEAT at HZB.
+It has a very large flux at the sample position, comparable with the aforementioned instruments.
+This is because such a spectrometer ideally requires a high 'peak' flux such as that from the coupled moderator of TSII, and not a large time averaged flux produced by reactor sources.
+It is an excellent quasi-elastic spectrometer rep-rate multiplication enabling a single measurement to span multiple time and length scales.
+For the measurement of excitations (both magnetic and structural) the high flux, extremely low background and versatile sample environment make LET the perfect instrument for energies below 25 meV.

-LET will use two sets of fast counter-rotating disk choppers to monochromate the incident beam rather than the single Fermi-chopper used on the existing ISIS chopper instruments.
-This will make the instrument much more versatile, with the first chopper controlling the
+LET uses two sets of fast counter-rotating disk choppers to monochromate the incident beam rather than the single Fermi-chopper used on other ISIS chopper instruments.
+This makes the instrument much more versatile, with the first chopper controlling the

 pulse width of the moderator while the second chopper monochromates the beam: This has several key advantages:

-- It will give control over the pulse width and shape; producing a symmetric triangular resolution function.
+- It allows control over the pulse width and shape; producing a symmetric triangular resolution function.

 - It makes it possible to match the pulse width from the moderator and the chopper to maximise the flux for any given resolution.

-- Its resolution will not be limited by the intrinsic width of the moderator, only by the opening time of the choppers; thus making it possible to get better percentage ( ΔE / Ei ) energy resolution than the existing instruments.
+- The resolution is not limited by the intrinsic width of the moderator, only by the opening time of the choppers.

-- It will have the ability to trade flux for resolution by altering the speed of the choppers.
+- It has the ability to trade flux for resolution by altering the speed and opening size of the choppers.